(I may earn a small commission from the products mentioned in this post.)

 In this article, I’ll share my thoughts on things you need after knee replacement surgery.
 I did research on the Internet and talked to friends who had had a knee replacement but I’ll admit, I wasn’t completely prepared when I came home from the hospital.

-During my pre-operation appointment at the doctor’s office and hospital they prepared me well for my surgery.
+During my pre-operation appointments at the doctor’s office and at the hospital I was provided me with a wealth of information.
 But neither the doctor nor the hospital suggested things I might need after the surgery.

 Some of the items I purchased beforehand but others I had to scramble to order or buy after my surgery.
 I hope this article makes you aware of the necessary items to have after surgery.